boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

     dialog.

-  - The *biomolecule structure database* (bioDB) is an amalgamation of several structure databases that contain biomolecules (metabolites and other compounds of biological relevance; molecules that are products of nature, or synthetic products with potential bioactivity).
+  - The *biomolecule structure database* (bioDB) is an amalgamation of several structure databases that contain small molecules of biological interest (metabolites and other compounds of biological relevance; molecules that are products of nature, or synthetic products with potential bioactivity; contaminants observed in experiments).
-    Currently, this biomolecule structure database consists of [HMDB](https://hmdb.ca/),
+    This biomolecule structure database consists of roughly the following datbases:
+    [HMDB](https://hmdb.ca/),
     [KNApSAcK](http://www.knapsackfamily.com/KNApSAcK/),
     [CHEBI](https://www.ebi.ac.uk/chebi/),